kalavhan/facebook-clone/README.md

   <h3 align="center">Fakebook</h3>
   <p align="center">
-    Facebook clone application from the ruby on rails section of the microverse curriculum
+    Facebook clone with the basic funcionalities of the social app, built with Ruby on Rails
     <br />
     <a href="https://github.com/kalavhan/facebook-clone/"><strong>Explore the docs »</strong></a>
     <br />